parmentf/node-mongo-concept-network/README.md

 Mongo Concept Network is weighted directed graph, in which activation values are propagated.
 Written in [Node.js](http://nodejs.org) and MongoDb.

 ## Getting Started

+You must ensure that `mongodb` is installed and running (tested with version 2.2.4).

 Install the module with: `npm install mongo-concept-network`

 ```javascript